Coping: Karen Horney

 In Compliance, also known as "Moving toward" or the "Self-effacing solution", the individual moves towards those perceived as a threat to avoid retribution and getting hurt, "making any sacrifice, no matter how detrimental."
 The argument is, "If I give in, I won't get hurt."
 This means that: if I give everyone I see as a potential threat whatever they want, I will not be injured (physically or emotionally).
 This strategy includes neurotic needs one, two, and three.

 In Withdrawal, also known as "Moving away" or the "Resigning solution", individuals distance themselves from anyone perceived as a threat to avoid getting hurt – "the 'mouse-hole' attitude ... the security of unobtrusiveness."
 The argument is, "If I do not let anyone close to me, I won't get hurt."
 A neurotic, according to Horney desires to be distant because of being abused.
 If they can be the extreme introvert, no one will ever develop a relationship with them.
 If there is no one around, nobody can hurt them.
 These "moving away" people fight personality, so they often come across as cold or shallow.
 This is their strategy.
 They emotionally remove themselves from society.
 Included in this strategy are neurotic needs three, nine, and ten.

 In Aggression, also known as the "Moving against" or the "Expansive solution", the individual threatens those perceived as a threat to avoid getting hurt.
-Children might react to parental in-differences by displaying anger or hostility.
+Children might react to parental differences by displaying anger or hostility.
 This strategy includes neurotic needs four, five, six, seven, and eight.

 Related to the work of Karen Horney, public administration scholars developed a classification of coping by frontline workers when working with clients (see also the work of Michael Lipsky on street-level bureaucracy).
 This coping classification is focused on the behavior workers can display towards clients when confronted with stress.
 They show that during public service delivery there are three main families of coping: